-Moreover, cats have got a Jacobson’s organ on the roof of the mouth that allows them to deep-analyze any smell.
+Moreover, cats have a Jacobson’s organ on the roof of the mouth that allows them to deeply analyze any smell.
 That’s why your cat remains with an open mouth when they catch an interesting scent.

 Thanks to these superb senses, it’s no wonder that cats can’t stand certain aromas and run in the opposite direction.

-Citrus fruits, such as orange, lime, lemons, and grapefruits, have a peculiar aroma that appeals to most humans.
+Citrus fruits, such as oranges, limes, lemons, and grapefruits, have a peculiar aroma that appeals to most humans.

 We connect the scent with something delicious to eat.
-However, cats find it repelling because it’s too strong for their delicate noses.
+However, cats find it repellent because it’s too strong for their delicate noses.